-For the first time ever, psychologists from Ghent University in Belgium recreated this dilemma in real life enactment using mice in lab conditions.
+For the first time ever, psychologists from Ghent University in Belgium recreated this dilemma in real-life enactment using mice in lab conditions.
 Their surprising findings were recently published in the journal Psychological Science.

-This ethical head-scratcher is known as The Trolley Problem, a famous thought experiment designed to get you thinking about the moral difference between actively killing and letting die.
-Philosophically speaking, a utilitarian would argue it’s morally right to pull the level because it is the action that results in the least amount of harm, but a deontologist would argue it’s morally wrong to pull the lever because the action means you are intentionally engaged in harming someone.
+This ethical head-scratcher is known as The Trolley Problem, a famous thought experiment designed to get you thinking about the moral difference between actively killing and passively letting people die.
+Philosophically speaking, a utilitarian would argue it’s morally right to pull the lever because it is the action that results in the least amount of harm, but a deontologist would argue it’s morally wrong to pull the lever because the action means you are intentionally engaged in harming someone.